 Hair mineral analysis has been the subject of several “hatchet jobs” that were published in the Journal of the American Medical Association, and widely circulated to the media.
-I write about them in Controversy In Hair Mineral Testing.
+We wrote about them in Controversy In Hair Mineral Testing.

-I recall my own “transformation” from believing mainly in drug medicine to knowing through daily experience that natural methods can work as well or better, in most cases.
-It took some years and was a slow and often painful process of having to question against my friends, against my family, and against the mainstream thinking on the subject of health.
+This author recalls his own “transformation” from believing mainly in drug medicine to knowing through daily experience that natural methods can work as well or better, in most cases.
+It took at least 10 years and was a slow and often painful process of having to question friends, family members, and mainstream thinking on the subject of health.

 a) Deliberately disparaging therapies they do not want you to use.

 b) Promoting toxic products as though they are “natural” or non-toxic.